Newspaper Page Text

 bad as they are universally paint

-ed.
-He, as do other leading mem
+ed He. as do other leading mem

-bers of the other race. believes that
+bers of the other race, believes that

-the country is large enough f?r
+the country is large enough for

 all races to live together in har

-mony without clashing with pne
+mony without clashing with one

 another.

-Judge A E. Hawkins of Jackson
+Judge A E Hawkins of Jackson

-County, presiding judge at the trial,
+County, presiding judge at the tri«U.

-refused a motion for a new triai
+refused a motion for a new trial.

 Despite this, an appeal was made